TabathaSlatton/learningPlatform/README.md

 - I would like to have this project evolve technically over time.

 - I would like to eventually have a backend attached to this project as well.
 Currently, I am leaning towards C#.

+## Immediate Next Steps

+- Research best practices for Angular Project structure

+- Create MVP document to think about the basic requirements I'm going to want to have

+- Use Trello to create user stories for myself